 - Inoculum size is an important determinant of successful infection in adults (and possibly in children as well).

-- An intact immune system seems to be important in resolving an infection, as patients with impaired cell-mediated immunity may become persistently infected with respiratory syncytial virus and shed virus for months.
+- An intact immune system seems to be important in resolving an infection, as patients with impaired cell-mediated immunity may become persistently infected with a respiratory syncytial virus and shed the virus for months.

 Signs and Symptoms

 - The spectrum of respiratory illness caused by RSV ranges from inapparent infection or the common cold through pneumonia in infants to bronchiolitis in very young babies